draxios/autoexec-l4d2/README.md

 3. This will be your backup in the event that you would like to revert back to your original settings

 ## Instructions
- 1. **Read through each config file to understand what is happening**
+ 1. **Read through config file to understand what is happening**
- 2. Copy the files and folders into your game directory:
+ 2. Copy the file to your game directory:
-`.../Steam/steamapps/common/Left 4 Dead 2/left4dead2/`
+`.../Steam/steamapps/common/Left 4 Dead 2/left4dead2/cfg`
  3. Setup launch options of L4D2: `Right-click Left 4 Dead 2 >> Properties >> Set Launch Options`
   4. Add the following line into the box: `-lv -noborder -high +precache_all_survivors 1 -novid -console -nojoy -noforcemaccel -noforcemparms -noforcemspd +mat_motion_blur_percent_of_screen_max 0 +clientport 27666`
       - Remove `-lv` if you do not prefer to play in low violence mode

  6. Setup video settings as per given below if you have a potato computer like mine (you may use your higher settings for items in **bold** if you have a beast)
 | Setting                     | Value                         | Remarks                                                      |
 | --------------------------- | ----------------------------- | ------------------------------------------------------------ |
 | Aspect Ratio                | As per your your screen size  |                                                              |